January 19th History, Trivia, and Fun Facts

 2012 – The Hong Kong-based file-sharing website Megaupload was shut down by the FBI.

-January 19, 2254 (fictional) Babylon 4 disappred shortly after construction, Babylon 5, TV
+January 19, 2254 (fictional) Babylon 4 disappeared shortly after construction, Babylon 5, TV

 Today’s Random Trivia and Shower Thoughts